waterbear-cloud/paco/docs/aim-config.rst

       - Default
       - Constraints
       - Purpose
+      - Base Schema
     * - title
       - String
       - .. fa:: times
       -
       -
       - Title
+      - INamed

 LBApplication
 --------------

+The ``LBApplication`` resource type creates an Application Load Balancer.
+Use load balancers to route traffic from the internet to your web servers.

+Load balancers have ``listeners`` which will accept requrests on specified ports and protocols.
+If a listener uses the HTTPS protocol, it can have an aim reference to an SSL Certificate.
+A listener can then either redirect the traffic to another port/protcol or send it one of it's named ``target_groups``.

+Each target group will specify it's health check configuration.
+To specify which resources will belong to a target group, use the ``target_groups`` field on an ASG resource.

 .. sidebar:: Prescribed Automation